bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Let’s introduce an example task which illustrates the platform workflow in the real-world use.

-The demonstrational code is responsible for collecting of aggregated information on the accessibility of nodes.
+The demonstration code is responsible for collecting of aggregated information on the accessibility of nodes.

 The fping utility checks the list of provided IPs for accessibility.
 It sends a 64-bytes packet to each IP and waits for a return packet.
 If the connections are good and the node can be accessed, a good return packet will be received.
 The amount of time is also returned for how long it takes for a packet to make the complete trip.
-On the basis of this information the processor calculates the average response time for each node.
-The amount of successful responces by IP per 1 minute is aggregated by the processing module as well.
-The result is exported to an external datastore.
+On the basis of this information the processor calculates the average response time for each node per 1 minute.
+The amount of successful responses by IP per 1 minute is calculated by the processing module as well.
+The result is exported to an external data store.

 Before providing a solution to the task, let’s have a look at the platform from the perspective of a processing pipeline.

 Processing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A general processing workflow which system allows implementing is illustrated at the diagram below:
+A general processing workflow which system allows implementing is illustrated in the diagram below:

 .. figure:: _static/ModulePipeline.png
    :scale: 80%

-Green, yellow and purple blocks desplayed in a rectangular area are managed and evaluated by SJ-Platform.
+Green, yellow and purple blocks displayed in a rectangular area are managed and evaluated by SJ-Platform.
 They represent an input module, a processing module and an output module, respectively.
-The blocks ouside the rectangular area represent external systems.
+The blocks outside the rectangular area represent external systems.

 The input module receives raw data and transforms them into a data stream of a proper type compatible with the processing module type.

 The processing module performs data aggregation, transformations, filtering and enriching and sends the result to the output module.
 In the provided example the data aggregation is performed with a regular-streaming module.

-In the output module the processed data are transformed into entities appropriate for storing into an external storage of a specified type.
-In the fping demonstrational example the output module exports the result data into the Elasticsearch external data storage.
+In the output module, the processed data are transformed into entities appropriate for storing into an external storage of a specified type.
+In the fping demonstration example the output module exports the result data into the Elasticsearch external data storage.

 The illustrated pipeline is a common scenario for a lot of different tasks.

 But the platform allows implementation of more complicated processing pipelines.
 So the pipeline can be more expanded.
 More input streams can ingest raw data.
 Several Input modules can be included in the pipeline to accept the raw data and transform it for passing further to the processing stage.